 At Advanced Chimney Cleaning, we are committed to chimney safety.
-We have almost 20 years of chimney sweeping experience and provide only the best service.
+We have over 20 years chimney sweeping experience and provide only the best service.

 Creosote is the byproduct of incomplete combustion of fossil fuels, including coal, oil and wood.
-When creosote builds up to 1/8 or 1/4" thick, it can ignite and start a fire in your chimney.
+When creosote builds up to 1/8" to ¼" thick, it can ignite and start a fire in your chimney.
 This can cause extensive damage to the chimney as well as your home.
 With an updraft, igniting creosote can sound like a train in your living room, but it may sound like howling wind outside if it ignites on just one side of the flue.
 Regardless, it can cause extensive damage.
-If you have creosote it’s important to give us a call so we may inspect it.
+If you have creosote it’s important to give us a call so we may remove it.

 Chimney sweeping typically takes 45 minutes to two hours, although a thorough inspection of your chimney and fireplace may add additional time to our visit.
 During the visit, our chimney technicians will remove byproducts of combustion like creosote using specialized brushes and power cleaning tools, as well as industrial vacuums to control airborne dust.
 We clean most chimneys from inside the home to better control dust.